 Composite fillings are made of a tooth-colored material known as composite resin.
 While strong and durable, they are not invincible.
-Our team at The Dental Implant Associates offers the following precautions to protect your new composite fillings immediately after the dental procedure:
+Our team at Oradent Associates offers the following precautions to protect your new composite fillings immediately after the dental procedure:

 – Chew carefully: If one side of your mouth has been numbed, chew on the other side until the anesthesia wears off to avoid biting your tongue or lip.
 Children should be observed carefully while their mouths are numb because they may chew on their tongue or the inside of their cheeks.
 Composite fillings can be chewed on as soon as the anesthesia wears off.